MicrosoftDocs/data-integration/data-integration/vnet/data-gateway-business-model.md

 ## Example Charges on your capacity
 The following table summarizes the bill you can expect from using a single virtual network data gateway for the designated amount of time.

-This calculation considers all of the following:
+This calculation considers all of the following details:

 - CU consumption rate
 - 2 cores in a virtual network data gateway
 - Number of nodes or gateway members deployed
 - Price of the virtual network data gateway infrastructure at $0.18

-To calculate the final price you pay, use the following calculation, providing the number of gateway members (sometimes called nodes) in your cluster and the number of hours they are on:
+To calculate the final price you pay, use the following calculation.
+Provide the number of gateway members, sometimes called nodes, in your cluster, and the number of hours they are running.

 - CU Consumption fixed rate = 2
 - Fixed number of cores per virtual network data gateway = 2